 How Low is too Low?

 For the first time in recorded history, concentrations of total phosphorus in Georgian Bay are as low as those of Lake Superior.
-Georgian Bay waters are now considered oligotrophic, meaning less than 4 micrograms per litre.
+Georgian Bay waters are now considered ultra-oligotrophic, meaning less than 4 micrograms per litre.

 These results represent an unprecedented low level of phosphorus—a critical nutrient in the open-water system that supports a healthy food web and stable fish community.

 Offshore productivity of Lake Huron is thought to be negatively impacted by low phosphorous concentrations, with the most recent offshore concentrations the lowest on record and below the target set to maintain an oligotrophic state.A.
 Dove and S.C.
 Chapra, Journal of Great Lakes Research, 2015

 The reasons for the dramatic decline of TP in Georgian Bay are not completely understood, but a progressive reduction was seen over the past 40 years: